-Critical Reading of Texts (adapted from R. L. Joseph)
+Critical Reading of Texts (adapted)

 You will soon find out that your reading materials for the class are a mixture of descriptive (i.e., easier reading) and densely theoretical (i.e., more challenging) pieces.
 Please give yourself sufficient time to read and digest the works for the week.
-Critical readers of the assigned texts should be able to provide the following: a summary of the primary and supplementary points of the author's argument, a discussion of methodology, a mention of contribution of this work to its field(s), an analysis of strengths and weaknesses (of the style of the writing, the content provided, as well as the argument), and a link of the readings to the week's and course's concerns.
-For additional background, investigate the authors further, by, for example uncovering a short author biography and select bibliography.
+Critical readers of the assigned texts should be able to provide the following: a summary of the primary and supplementary points of the author's argument, a discussion of methodology, a mention of contribution of this work to its field(s), an analysis of strengths and weaknesses (of the style of the writing, the content provided, as well as the argument), and a link of the readings to the week's and of course's concerns.
+For additional background, investigate the authors further, by, for example uncovering a sl biography and select bibliography.
 Critical readers have a conversation with the text.
-To do this, be sure to write a minimum of three questions for the class to discuss.
+To do this, be s gure to write biography and select biolography.
+Critical feaders have a conversation with the text.
+To do this, be s sule to write a minimum of three questions for the class to discuss.